HOW CAN WE HELP YOU?

 - Ensure the machine is turned off.

-3. Locate the feed gap adjustment knob at the rear of the machine.
+- Locate the feed gap adjustment knob (green) and the fixing plate screw (green circle) at the back of the machine (loosen before performing any adjustment).

-4. If more than one bill is being pulled into the feed mechanism (“dbL” errors), turn the knob clockwise (decrease gap).
-Adjust ¼ turn, then re-test the machine to see if the problem is corrected.
-Repeat if necessary.
+3a.
+If more than one bill is being pulled into the feed mechanism (Double/Chain errors), turn the knob clockwise to decrease the feed gap.
+Adjust 1 turn, then retest the machine to see if the problem is corrected.
+Repeat as necessary.

-NOTE: If the feed gap is adjusted too narrow, bill jams and tears can occur.
+NOTE: If the feed gap is adjusted too narrow, chain error, bill jams and tears can occur.

-5. If bill jamming is seen on the input, turn the knob counterclockwise (increase gap).
-Adjust ¼ turn, then re-test the machine.
-Repeat if necessary.
+3b.
+If Chain error or bill jamming is seen on the input, turn the knob counterclockwise to increase the feed gap.
+Adjust 1 turn, then re-test the machine.
+Repeat as necessary.

-NOTE: If the feed gap is adjusted too wide, “dbL” and “Chn” errors can occur.
+NOTE: If the feed gap is adjusted too wide, double and half errors can occur.

 The Kolibri Bill Counter’s feed gap adjustment can be sensitive during adjustments.
 Do not overturn each adjustment or you may overshoot the optimum gap.
 We recommend testing with a stack of bills after each adjustment turn.